 Devices that maintain a steady voltage output.

-End-cell Control System:
+End-Cell Control System:

 Monitoring and controlling individual cells in a battery.